PlayerProgramming/HenryPortfolio/README.md

 ## Introduction
 It's a small React Native portfolio app for introducing myself:sunglasses: using Expo CLI on iOS, Android and even Web version!
-( Did not optimized for the Web version since the main focus of this project was mobile platforms )
+( Web version didn't optimized since the main focus of this project was mobile platforms )

 ## How to check the app out